wematujames/monterosa_technical/README.md

     in the `root` folder

 -   Fill out the envriment variables.
-    `NB: Not really necessary if you have redis on installed with defaults unchanged `
+    `NB: Not really necessary if you have redis installed with defaults unchanged `

 -   Run `npm i` to install project dependencies